-The Design Review Process described in these guidelines will apply to grade-related low density residential units in the community, including lots or blocks subject to Site Plan Approval by the Municipality.
+The Design Review Process described in these guidelines will apply to all land uses in the community, including lots or blocks subject to Site Plan Approval by the Municipality.

 Building permit applications should include drawings that have been stamped and signed by the Design Control Architect (note: stamp will confirm compliance with the guidelines, and is not a seal of practice).